rvagg/iamap/README.md

   function identifier, e.g. `'murmur3-32'`.
 * **`hasherBytes`** _(`number`)_: The number of bytes to use from the result of the `hasher()` function (e.g. `32`)
-* **`hasher`** _(`function`)_: A hash function that takes a `Buffer` derived from the `key` values used for this Map and returns a `Buffer` (or a `Buffer`-like, such that each element of the array contains a single byte value).
+* **`hasher`** _(`function`)_: A hash function that takes a `Buffer` derived from the `key` values used for this Map and returns a `Buffer` (or a `Buffer`-like, such that each data element of the array contains a single byte value).

 <a name="IAMap"></a>
 ### `class IAMap`